 Movies aimed at children are typically more lighthearted affairs, but that doesn’t stop the occasional screenwriter from injecting some surprisingly chilling dialogue into an otherwise family-friendly story.
 Even the best movies made for kids are less intense by their very nature, with rating guidelines and cultural sensibilities usually demanding a more relaxed tone.
 While children’s films can delve into more serious topics like heartbreak and death, it’s certainly rare for their dialogue to be exactly hardcore.

-- The Chi Season 6 Episode 7 Release Date and Time, Countdown, When Is It Coming Out?
+- Dark Winds Season 2 Episode 2 Release Date and Time, Countdown, When is it Coming Out?

 It’s a rare few kid’s movies that break this trend, doling out some hard-hitting quotes that stand with the best movie lines in history.
 Sometimes, these witticisms make sense in an overall more mature family picture skating by on a PG or PG-13 rating, but in other instances, they feel jarringly out-of-place in an otherwise fun or downright vapid piece of children’s entertainment.
 Sounding even more hardcore when taken out of context, it’s hard to believe some lines ever made it into the final draft of a kid’s movie screenplay.